wechto/paper/README.md

   Consider an imitation learning problem that the imitator and the expert have different dynamics models.
 The state alignment comes from both local and global perspectives and we combine them into a reinforcement learning framework by a regularized policy update objective. ifo

-  🔹 [Strictly Batch Imitation Learning by Energy-based Distribution Matching](https://proceedings.neurips.cc//paper/2020/file/524f141e189d2a00968c3d48cadd4159-Paper.pdf) :fire: :boom: :sweat_drops:  ​
+  🔹 [Strictly Batch Imitation Learning by Energy-based Distribution Matching](https://proceedings.neurips.cc//paper/2020/file/524f141e189d2a00968c3d48cadd4159-Paper.pdf) :fire: :boom: :sweat_drops: 🌋

-   ​By identifying parameterizations of the (discriminative) model of a policy with the (generative) energy function for state distributions, EDM yields a simple but effective solution that equivalently minimizes a divergence between the occupancy measure for the demonstrator and a model thereof for the imitator.
+  EDM: ​By identifying parameterizations of the (discriminative) model of a policy with the (generative) energy function for state distributions, EDM yields a simple but effective solution that equivalently minimizes a divergence between the occupancy measure for the demonstrator and a model thereof for the imitator.

   🔹 [SQIL: Imitation Learning via Reinforcement Learning with Sparse Rewards](https://arxiv.org/pdf/1905.11108.pdf) :+1: :fire: :volcano:  ​